MarkEdmondson1234/googleAuthR/README.md

 Not all API calls return data, but if they do:

 If you have no `data_parse_function` then the function returns the whole request object.
-The content is available in $content.
+The content is available in `$content`.
 You can then parse this yourself, or pass a function in to do it for you.

-If you parse in a function into `data_parse_function`, it works on the response$content.
+If you parse in a function into `data_parse_function`, it works on the response's `$content`.

+Example below of the differences between having a data parsing function and not:

 ```
+  ## the body object that will be passed in
   body = list(
     longUrl = "http://www.google.com"
   )